thinkst/canarytokens-docs/docs/guide/dns-token.md

 Anyone attempting to resolve this domain name, will now trigger an alert.

 Why does this matter?
-Once you are able to get an alert for a web based token, or a DNS based token, you have the building blocks for squillions of possible tripwires.
+Once you are able to get an alert for a web-based token, or a DNS based token, you have the building blocks for squillions of possible tripwires.

 ## Creating a DNS token